akumuli/akumuli.github.io/_posts/2018-08-03-high-cardinality-support.md

 There is a different dimension to the problem which is not tackled by most TSDB vendors.
 This problem is a dataset cardinality, the number of individual series in the database.
 It plays a really huge role.

 It’s safe to assume that any TSDB will work reasonably well if the cardinality is small (100K of metrics).
 But when cardinality is high (millions of metrics) we have to deal with the hard problem.
 Most TSDBs will start to generate write timeout errors or eat up the RAM.
-For instance, Akumuli have to allocate some memory for every time-series stored on disk (because you don’t want to sacrifice runtime read or write efficiency or on-disk compression).
+For instance, Akumuli will use a lot of RAM because it allocates some memory for every time-series stored on disk (because you don’t want to sacrifice runtime read or write efficiency or on-disk compression).

 Akumuli’s memory requirements depend on cardinality.
 To handle 1M unique time-series it needed around 10GB of RAM.
 2M unique time-series will need 20GB and so on.